PaulKorDev/Gather-an-army/README.md

 ✔ Spawn units with inited stats (stats getted from IUnitStat)

-✔ Dinamically switching between unit types during the game
+✔ Dynamic unit types switching during the game

 ✔ Ability to clear the field from units